taisan11/Mizu.css/README.md

 - Good browser support (works on my old kindle's browser :P)
 - Tiny size
 - Beautiful
-- No classes
+- No classes & Minimum class

 ## Why?

-I commonly make quick demo pages or websites with simple content.
-For these, I don't want to spend time styling them but don't like the ugliness of the default styles.
+I often create demo pages or websites with simple content.
+In these cases I don't want to spend a lot of time styling, but I don't like the ugliness of the default styles.

-Water.css is a CSS framework that doesn't require any classes.
-You just include it in your `<head>` and forget about it, while it silently makes everything nicer.
+Mizu.css is a CSS framework that by default requires no classes.
+Just include it in your `<head>` and it will silently make everything beautiful.

 ## Who?